klauza/noble-leaders/README.md

 <br/>

-## Installation
+## Installation [for testing only]

 Get node.js from [here](https://nodejs.org/en/).

-`npm install` packages inside /frontend & /backend.
+`npm install` packages inside ./frontend & ./

 To make a proper database workflow, `-default.json-` file inside /backend/config must have altered name into a valid one.
-Also database/localhost link needs to be provided inside.
+Also database/localhost link to db needs to be provided inside.

-Local: run `npm run dev` in / dir tree. - starts local environment.
+Local: run `npm run dev` in main dir tree. - starts local environment.